noble-assets/noble/docs/tokenfactory_quickstart.md

 1. The `owner` account is set at genesis.
 Use this `owner` account to select a `Master Minter`.

 ```
-nobled tx tokenfactory update-master-minter <MASTER-MINTNER's ADDRESS> --from owner
+nobled tx tokenfactory update-master-minter <MASTER-MINTERS's ADDRESS> --from owner
 ```

-2. Use the `Master Minter` account to assign a `Minter Conroller` to a `Minter`.
+2. Use the `Master Minter` account to assign a `Minter Controller` to a `Minter`.

 ```
 nobled tx tokenfactory configure-minter-controller <MINTER-CONTROLLER ADDRESS> <MINTER ADDRESS> --from masterminter